 At the same time, you don’t have to start from scratch.
 There are a lot of websites out there who have very well-functioning CTAs and, rather than reinventing the wheel.
 You should certainly try to take a page from their book.

-The trick here is to find a website that is similar to your own and then see how they do it.
-Then take their ideas and apply it to your own.
+Find websites that work exceptionally well and then study how they do it.
+Then take the ideas of best performers and apply them to your own.

 Got that?
-Okay, let’s look at some particularly effective CTAs, so that you have a good idea where to start.
+Okay, let’s look at some particularly effective CTA examples so that you have a good idea where to start.

-Netflix have decided that the biggest problem is the fear people have.
-The fear that if they sign up they can’t get out of it and will end up paying for it for years to come – like most of us and our gym membership.
+Netflix has decided that the biggest problem is the fear people have.
+The fear that if they sign up, they can’t get out of it and will end up paying for it for years to come – like most of us and our gym membership.